Rawwad-Alhejaili/lazy_imshow/README.md

 # lazy_imshow
-This repo features a rather convenient imshow function.

 I am sure that I speak for everyone when I say that although `matplotlib.pyplot.imshow` brings amazing functionality to python, its defaults leave a LOT to be desired.
 For example:

 - The default DPI is so LOW which causes the output image to have terrible quality.